Earthquake Insurance: You Have Questions. We Have Answers.

 • Fire damage: Although earthquake insurance does not cover fire damage, homeowner’s insurance covers it, even if an earthquake causes the fire damage.

-• Land damage: Generally, earthquake insurance does not cover land damage includingsinkholes or erosion caused by an earthquake.
+• Land damage: Generally, earthquake insurance does not cover land damage, including sinkholes or erosion caused by an earthquake.

 • Vehicle damage: Earthquake insurance does not cover vehicle damage.
 Check with your auto insurer for details on coverage.